sjrodrig/CMPS181-Projects/project4/readme.txt

 	()

 Makefile Targets:
-> remake: recompile
+> remake: recompile as if the program has never run
-> purge: clean + clears terminal window
+> purge: clean, clear all generated files